 How to kill flea eggs

-Maybe the reason fleas remain such a stubborn presence in your home is because you are not taking sufficient measures to kill the eggs.
-As we have seen, if you have fleas in your home, then you can be sure that the great majority of them exist in the egg stage.
 You can kill the adult fleas, but if the eggs remain, then in a few weeks or months, you will be back to where you started.
-This is why it is so important to eradicate the flea eggs from your home as well as the live, fully formed ones.
+This is why it is so important to eradicate the flea eggs from your home as well as the live, fully formed adult fleas.
 But just how do you go about this?